Are We Eco snobbish?

 “There are no passengers on spaceship Earth.
 We are all Crew” Marshall McLuhan

-It’s very easy for people like myself to be Eco-snobbish, talk about sustainable fashion design as something new and exciting.
-We love to use in the trend words such as Eco-Fashion, sustainable, sustainable development, organic, green living and conscious fashion.
-Maybe we use these terms to shield and defend a society throw-away mentality, justify our habits.
-We are usually far better theorists than actually practising what we speak, we hardly put words into actions.
-Over the last months been able to learn and take actions regarding more sustainable designs, and products manufacturing processes and why things are made in certain ways, such as planned product obsolescence and why we make poorly designed and built products.
+It’s effortless for people like myself to be Eco-snobbish, talk about sustainable fashion design as something new and exciting.
+We love to use in the trend words such as Eco-Fashion, sustainable development, organic, green living and conscious fashion.
+Maybe we use these terms to shield and defend a throw-away society mentality, justify our habits.
+We are usually far better theorists than actually practising what we speak, hardly put words into actions.
+Over the last months been able to learn and take steps regarding more sustainable designs, and products manufacturing processes how product design made in specific ways, such as planned product obsolescence and why manufactures make poorly designed and built products.

 Spiritual product design

-Asking questions such as why and how is a good start, not just the physical product but following the processes, first starting with the raw materials, transportation (local or global), the manufacturing process (labour force, safety, water and carbon footprints, pollution of air, land and water etc.) Secondly, where is the product or garment made, how it is transported, local or global and third launching it in a retail environment, advertising and promotion.
+Asking questions such as why and how is a good start, not just the physical product but following the processes, first starting with the raw materials, transportation (local or global), the manufacturing process (labour force, safety, water and carbon footprints, pollution of air, land and water etc.) Secondly, where is it made, how transported, local or global?
+Finally launched.
+Besides the retail environment, advertising and promotion.
 How does the consumer use the product and for how long?
-Can it be repaired easily, can it be recycled or sold second-hand?
-And finally, the material cycle, can the product be separated into a technical cycle (metals etc.) and an organic cycle (fibre etc.) Some products such as the Juice box is made of organically cardboard on the box outside while inside covered with metallic materials, try to separate it from each other, impossible.
-This is important as metals are toxic and only found deep underground while organic materials easily decompose.
+Is it easily repaired?
+Recycled or sold second-hand?
+And finally, the material cycle is it designed taken apart into a technical cycle (metals etc.) and an organic cycle (fibre etc.) The Juice box is made of organically cardboard on the outside while inside covered metallic materials.
+It is almost impossible to separate it from each other.
+It is essential as metals are toxic, mined from underground while organic materials quickly decompose.

 - Product lifecycle Management operates with usually four steps.
 The Waste Hierarchy, in this case, asks eight questions in witch the most important question is Rethink, does I really need it?
 After investigating if it’s just desired or do I need it